 - Would you be comfortable and proud to tell your values to people you respect and admire?

 - Do these values represent things you would support, even if your choice isn't popular, and it puts you in the minority?

 When you consider your values in decision making, you can be sure to keep your sense of integrity and what you know is right, and approach decisions with confidence and clarity.
 You'll also know that what you're doing is best for your current and future happiness and satisfaction.

 Making value-based choices may not always be easy.
 However, making a choice that you know is right is a lot less difficult in the long run.

 Identifying and understanding your values is a challenging and important exercise.
-Your values are a central part of who you are – and who you want to be.
+Your personal values are a central part of who you are – and who you want to be.
 By becoming more aware of these important factors in your life, you can use them as a guide to make the best choice in any situation.

 Some of life's decisions are really about determining what you value most.
 When many options seem reasonable, it's helpful and comforting to rely on your values – and use them as a strong guiding force to point you in the right direction.